 By reducing blood supply, smoking weakens both muscles and bones.
 It also slows the production of bone-forming cells and keeps your body from absorbing calcium.
 Here are some of the effects:

 Smoking hurts the digestive system, which means the body doesn’t get the nutrients it needs.
-Some digestive conditions include:
+Some digestive conditions which may be caused by smoking include:

 Smokers notice the change in their brains almost the minute they light up.
 Smoking quickly changes brain chemistry, affecting mood and often leading to addiction.
 Brain chemistry changes, as well as decreased blood flow, increase the risk for: